abalabokhin/Ascension/.github/pull_request_template.md

 The ability to translate this mod using tra files is restored.
-For convnence, please enable "Allow edits from maintainers".
+For convenience, please enable "Allow edits from maintainers".

 Regardless of that, you can still use the online translation system.
 Website: https://hive.bgforge.net/projects/infinity-engine/ascension